Introducing a new Public GIS Mapping System

 Development Review / State Environmental Quality Review (SEQR)

 Development of vacant land or the expansion of commercially utilized lands in excess of 500 square feet in building area; or the expansion of parking areas requires Site Plan Approval pursuant to section 260-47.1 of the Town Code.
-Such development projects are initiated by filing a "Development Review Application" with the Town Planner, which can be accessed by the link on this page.
+Such development projects are initiated by filing a “Development Review Application” with the Supv.
+Code Enforcement Officer, which can be accessed by the link on this page.
 Commercial expansions of 4,000 square feet or greater in area also require the filing of Part One of an Environmental Assessment Form (EAF) pursuant to the NY State Environmental Quality Review Act (SEQRA).
 The EAF is accessed by the links on this page.
 The development review process on average takes approximately (60) days from initiation to Town Board action.
 A number of variables can lengthen this review time, particularly if the application submittal is viewed as incomplete, or additional studies such as Traffic Impact Statements (TIS), Cultural Resource Studies or Wetland Delineations are not provided.
 Prior to making any submittal for a development review, a pre-application meeting is necessary with the Town Planner.
 Pre-application meetings may be conducted over the telephone, and are encouraged, with an electronic submittal of a preliminary site plan in PDF format.
-A flow chart illustrating the Town's Development Review Process can be obtained by accessing the link on this page.
+A flow chart illustrating the Town’s Development Review Process can be obtained by accessing the link on this page.